eodell6502/gadgetry-api/README.md

 }
 ```

-The `cguid` argument is a unique identifier for the current request.
+The `cguid` argument is a unique identifier for the current API call.
 This can
 be useful for logging purposes.

 Bringing up the rear, the `req` and `res` arguments are the HTTP request and